dpate243/Geo-Distributed-DBMS/README.md

     ![alt text](images/dags.png)

 - Monitor the DAG, it will run at the start of every minute.
 Open the DAG and enable Auto-Refresh or refresh the page !

+## 3. Custom Query Implementation

+- Add your custom query in the sample_query folder.
+Make sure it is a JSON file and follows the format of existing queries.